udark/underdark-cocoa/README.md

 ### Linking with sources
 1. Download Underdark sources to your project subdirectory.
-2. Your project must include Pods (from Underdark) and Underdark projects
+2. Your project must include Underdark project
 3. Add to “Embedded binaries” in your project target’s settings in Xcode the following frameworks:
   * Underdark.framework
   * ProtocolBuffers.framework